 This post was written by Nancy Xu, a member of the Jolkona team.
-A few months ago, she traveled to Costa Rica and with Astha Gupta, Jolkona Foundation’s Director of Technology.
+A few months ago, she traveled to Costa Rica and with Astha Gupta, another Jolkona volunteer.
 They visited a school that benefits from the water conservation program and this is what they learned.

 Aitor has been intensely involved in the water conservation initiatives for the last couple of years.
 The concept of water conservation is not quite on the radar of its citizens, as reflected by the nationâ€™s increasing consumption for water.
 Since the government is not steering the ship to make any improvements in this area, a number of grassroots efforts like Aliarseâ€™s began in hope of making positive change.
 They have multiple approaches to address this issue.
 Today, Aitor is going to show us the education and the infrastructure improvement programs.